-The modelled peak flood extents for the 5% AEP, 1% AEP and Extreme events are presented in Figure 4, together with the Site lot boundary and proposed mound.
-Figure 5, Figure 6, and Figure 7 are presented for additional flooding context and show the modelled peak flood depths and peak flood level contours for the 5% AEP, 1% AEP and Extreme events, respectively.
+The modelled peak flood extents for the 5% AEP, 1% AEP and Extreme events are presented in Figure 4, together with the Site lot boundary and proposed mound location.
+Figure 5, Figure 6, and Figure 7 are presented for additional flooding context and show the modelled peak flood depths for the 5% AEP, 1% AEP and Extreme events, respectively.